Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Even if you have other risk factors, such as high blood pressure or high cholesterol levels, good fitness can counteract and offset these adverse effects, according to a new study.
+According to a new study, even if you have other risk factors—such as high blood pressure or high cholesterol levels—good fitness can counteract and offset these adverse effects.

-The study lends support to the notion that it is better to have good cardiorespiratory fitness and some bad health values, possibly slightly overweight than bad cardiorespiratory fitness and being slender.
+The study supports the notion that it is better to have good cardiorespiratory fitness alongside some unfavorable health markers—such as being slightly overweight—than to have poor cardiorespiratory fitness while being slender.

-One of the studies involved 40,000 men were followed since the late 1970s with an average of 17 years per person.
-The researchers measured blood values and the participants underwent several fitness tests.
-The researchers then correlated each person’s cause of death to their health status.
+One of the studies followed 40,000 men from the late 1970s, with an average follow-up period of 17 years per participant.
+Researchers measured blood markers, and participants underwent several fitness tests.
+They then correlated each person’s cause of death with their health status.

-“While it is still extremely important to measure traditional risk factors such as resting blood pressure, blood cholesterol, triglyceride, and glucose levels, having a measure or estimate of the patient’s cardiorespiratory fitness level gives us additional information regarding cardiovascular disease risk,”
+“While it is still extremely important to measure traditional risk factors such as resting blood pressure, blood cholesterol, triglycerides, and glucose levels, having a measure or estimate of the patient’s cardiorespiratory fitness level gives us additional information regarding cardiovascular disease risk.

-– Stephen W. Farrell, Ph.D., of The Cooper Institute, in Dallas, Texas.
+— Stephen W. Farrell, Ph.D., The Cooper Institute, Dallas, Texas

-Overall, the researchers note that it is still important to measure blood pressure, blood sugar levels, and cholesterol levels, as these can be indicators that a person may be at risk for cardiovascular disease, but they also stress the importance of keeping track your fitness level.
+Overall, the researchers emphasize that it remains important to measure blood pressure, blood sugar, and cholesterol levels, as these can indicate cardiovascular disease risk.
+However, they also stress the importance of monitoring and maintaining cardiorespiratory fitness.

-The subjects in the study who had normal to high fitness had two to three times greater chances of surviving the cardiovascular disease.
+Participants in the study who had normal to high fitness levels had two to three times greater chances of surviving cardiovascular disease.

 Reference:

-SW Farrell, et al., Moderate Two High Levels of Cardiorespiratory Fitness Attenuate the Effects of Triglyceride to High-Density Lipoprotein Cholesterol Ratio on Coronary Heart Disease Mortality in Men, Mayo Clinic Proceedings, Volume 92, Issue 12 (December 2017) published by Elsevier. doi.org/10.1016/j.mayocp.2017.08.015
+Farrell, S. W., et al. Moderate to High Levels of Cardiorespiratory Fitness Attenuate the Effects of Triglyceride to High-Density Lipoprotein Cholesterol Ratio on Coronary Heart Disease Mortality in Men.
+Mayo Clinic Proceedings, Volume 92, Issue 12 (December 2017), Elsevier. https://doi.org/10.1016/j.mayocp.2017.08.015

 Cardiovascular Disease Cardiovascular exercise Metabolic Syndrome